 By studying past occurrences of rapid climatic and oceanographic change we can assess the sensitivity of the Earth’s ocean circulation system and the associated climatic and environmental responses.

-> ADOM (Atmospheric circulation dynamics during the last glacial cycle: Observations and modeling)
+> ADOM (Atmospheric circulation dynamics during the last glacial cycle: Observations and modeling - former working group)

 Interglacial Climate Variability